In this article

 Enamel microabrasion treats white spots on teeth with dental fluorosis.
 A dentist removes a small amount of enamel from the teeth during this treatment.
 This procedure may reduce the appearance of white spots.

-This treatment is often followed by teeth bleaching.
+This treatment is often followed by teeth whitening to blend the color variations of the tooth.

 There are over-the-counter (OTC) options that you can buy, including whitening strips and special toothpaste.
 You can also purchase these products online.